PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 19:19:06
+Last updated: 2024-04-05 19:20:14
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: Yes, I'm in a rotten mood.
+No, I don't want to talk about it.
+Yes, this has booze in it.
+No, it's not my first. - Lily Aldrin